LennoxNunu/new-icon/README.md

 ![ios5](https://user-images.githubusercontent.com/68849219/95858257-188dd500-0d5d-11eb-937f-9a4ec97b88ca.png)

-That it,we are done, we have change the icons for IOS.
+That it,we are done, we have changed the icons for IOS.